cns-iu/macroscope-kiosk/readme.md

 - *macro.controller.spec.js* - unit tests for the controller
 - *templates* - HTML templates for the dialogs

+#### Iteration XII Changes
+The *macro* module no longer manages the sidenav pane.
+It now only determines if the macroscope container needs to add controls for the video player.

 ### trustedUrl
 The *trustedUrl* module is a trivial service to tell Angular to trust a URL for use in an `iframe` within the *macro* module.

 ## Development Setup
 1. Install [NodeJS](https://nodejs.org), which will automatically install the npm package manager.

 2. Create a local clone of this repo.

 3. Install required tools gulp and bower:
 ```